gvwilson/thirdbit/src/fiction/madica/index.md

 Madica slumped.
 "So this is it?
 There's no way out?
 We've lost?
 The world is going to be destroyed, and we can't stop it?"

 Ike cleared his throat.
-"I---I can help.
+"I—I can help.
 I think."
 He shifted uncomfortably as Laurellen, Madica, and the cat turned their eyes on him.
-"I---I've got almost a full tank of fuel, so I could fly up their and maybe get those saucer things and bring them down here so you could at least get away from the glue and then maybe you'd want to be enhanced after all and stay here?"
+"I—I've got almost a full tank of fuel, so I could fly up their and maybe get those saucer things and bring them down here so you could at least get away from the glue and then maybe you'd want to be enhanced after all and stay here?"
 He was looking straight at Laurellen